borrrv/api_final_yatube/README.md

 JWT + Djoser
 ### Start app in dev-mode
--Clone this repositories on your PC
+- Clone this repositories on your PC
--Create and start venv
+- Create and start venv
 ```
 python -m venv env